Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 Most importantly, none require any knowledge of Mandarin or a Chinese bank account or phone number.

-This is great as it takes the stress out of things.
-However, you’re still going to find yourself in situations where there’s a language barrier and you need a quick translation.
+However, you’re still going to find yourself in situations where there’s a language barrier and you need a translation.

-For example, you might want to buy a Chinese souvenir or ask for directions.
+For example, you might want to bargain for a Chinese souvenir or ask for directions.
 Having the Google Translate mobile app will help you in these sticky situations.

-You can also use your phone’s camera to translate street signs and food on a menu.
+You can use your phone’s camera to translate street signs and food on a menu, as well as use the voice translator.
 The sweetest thing of all is you can access Google Translate offline.

-I recommend Google Translate because it’s easy to use and everyone knows Google.
-But there are plenty of other great China travel apps to help with translation, including Waygo and Pleco.
+I recommend Google Translate because it’s free and easy to use.
+But there are plenty of other decent China travel apps that help with translation, including Pleco and Microsoft Translator.

 Get Google Translate on Google Play or in the App Store.